 Who does chronic absenteeism impact?

 While chronic absenteeism is detrimental at every grade level, it is especially concerning during the formative years.
-Students who are chronically absent during early elementary grades, when class time is mainly focused on developing the foundations for academic success through math and reading skills, are less likely to be reading proficiently by the third grade.
-This can be immensely detrimental to a child’s future academic success, and may even increase a student’s likelihood of dropping out of high school.
+Students who are chronically absent during early elementary grades, when class time is mainly focused on developing the foundations for academic success through math and reading skills, are less likely to be reading proficiently by 3rd grade.
+This can be immensely detrimental to a child’s future academic success, and it may even increase a student’s likelihood of dropping out of high school.
 Likewise, chronic absence in later grades was found by one study of public schools in Utah to be a better predicator of whether students will drop out of school before graduation than test scores.

 How is absenteeism measured?

 When schools and districts look at absences, it’s important to distinguish between regular excused or unexcused absences and chronic absenteeism.
 Chronic absence is measured differently from other attendance, in that it counts all lost instructional days out of a school year, whether a student’s absence is excused or unexcused.
 This is an important distinction, as regular attendance measures can easily hide a chronic absenteeism problem in a school or district.

 For example, average daily attendance measures the average number of students who show up to school on a given day.
-Most schools report a high average daily attendance, usually around 95 percent, but this measure can hide chronic absenteeism because it does not report which students are missing and how often they miss.
+Most schools reported a high average daily attendance, usually around 95 percent, but this measure can hide chronic absenteeism because it does not report which students are missing and how often they miss.

 What’s being done to combat chronic absenteeism?